Praxis-High-School/intro-to-ai-lv10-2025/README.md

 - **Don't work on same file simultaneously**: Coordinate with your group
 - **Don't force push**: Can overwrite others' work
 - **Don't commit large files**: Use Git LFS if needed
+- **Don't modify other groups' folders**: Stay in your own folder

+---

 ## Resolving Conflicts